Yapapaya/wp-get-go/README.md

   * **names** (*optional*) is an array of components that are needed for this theme.
   * **repository** (*required*) the repository where the archive containing all the components is.
   * **replace** (*optional*) a common namespace used by all the components for function prefixes, etc, just like the `replace` field of `starter`.

+## Resource Requirements
+A remote `git` server (GitLab, BitBucket, GitHub, etc) for repositories involved (because they support `git archive` command, GitHub workaround is for later; we wish to avoid `git clone` or downloading a `.zip` of the whole repo because it's too much unnecessary data).

+## Concept
+While developing a new custom theme, a developer usually
+ 1. Downloads a starter theme.
+ 2. Performs a find/replace for `theme-slug` and manually edits the theme header information in `style.scss` or `style.css`.
+ 2. Creates or copies additional files: `.js`, `.scss`, `.php` *template files*, (for eg. `event-single.php`) to achieve the desired look and feel
+ 3. Creates additional code in `functions.php` required to achieve the desired functionality (for eg, enqueueing scripts and styles)

+A lot of these additional work can be repetitive and often follow patterns.
+It often takes hours to finally get all the basic repetitive stuff in place before the developer can start working on code that they are writing for the first time.
+Such additional code can be separated and arranged as *reusable modules* or **components**.

+### Component Examples
+ * *High level* `slideshow`, `testimonial`, `staff-profile`, `related-posts`, `gallery`, `portfolio`, `call-to-action`, etc
+ * *Low level* `section-with-aside`, `hero`, `hero-with-cta`, `section-with-image`, `section-with-round-image`, `section-with-square-image`, `hero-with-quote`, etc
+ * *Libraries/ Frameworks* `font-awesome`, `masonry`, `infinite-scroll`, a post meta framework like [ButterBean](http://themehybrid.com/weblog/butterbean-post-meta-framework-beta), etc

+This framework is an attempt to automate and modularise development of custom themes (and plugins) so that the developer can quickly start writing the *actual* custom part of the code instead of spending hours just getting things in place.

+### Framework Parts
+ 1. A *node* plugin
+ 2. A starter theme/plugin repository.
+ 3. A component (reusable code modules) repository

+### Envisioned Dev Workflow
+When starting a new custom theme, a developer will

+ 1. install **wpgg**'s node plugin
+ 1. create a new folder for the theme.
+ 1. create (or clone or copy and modify) a `package.json` in this folder (see example below) that describes the starter theme and the components needed for this theme.
+ 1. install **wpgg**'s node plugin.
+ 1. run `wpgg` command.
+ 1. start writing code.